Bartolo1024/TORCS-behavioral-cloning/README.md

 # Torcs Human Policy

-The main task of this project is training of NN agents using data colected from human race.
 Environment collect players input and sensors data from race.
-Using collected data we can train agent (bot).
-Agents based on MLP and LSTM NN were implemented.
 HumanAgent allows collect input data from keyboard or g27 logitech controller.
+Collected date can be used in supervised training.
+Trained agents are based on MLP and LSTM eural networks

 ## Requirements